 While your academic record of achievement and test scores form an important part of your application, you should also be sure to talk about your extracurriculars.
-Let the interviewer know about activities you’re involved in in your community, or about sports, hobbies, clubs or other areas of interest that show how you contribute beyond your academics.
+Let the interviewer know about activities you’re involved in within your community, or about sports, hobbies, clubs, or other areas of interest that show how you contribute beyond your academics.
 You don’t have to be president of the club to impress the interviewer, but do talk about how you contribute to others around you.

 Try to be relaxed and personable, but also be sure to look your best and remain professional, as this is an opportunity to make a good impression.